elasfaromar/linkedlist/README.md

-# Java Linked List and Node Implementation
+# Java Linked List and Node Recreation

 This GitHub repository contains a Java implementation of a singly linked list (`IntList`) and its corresponding node (`Node`).
 These data structures allow you to work with a dynamic collection of integers.
 The repository also includes a `Test` class to demonstrate how to use these classes.